Pumpkin Dip

 5. More Fall Pumpkin Treats

-Pumpkin Dip, with its creamy cool texture and spicy sweet flavor, is the very best fall treat!
 My sister-in-law, Paige made this dip when we were visiting for Thanksgiving one year and we could not get enough of it!
 Now it’s a staple at our house during the autumn holidays.
-It’s different than most fall treats; light, cool and creamy instead of heavy like a pumpkin pie.
-We love serving it at holiday buffets with a big platter of ginger snap cookies or shortbread cookies.
-This dip is something unique that everyone is excited to try and it’s always the first thing to go at a party.
+It’s different than most fall treats; light, cool and creamy taste instead of heavy like a pumpkin pie.

 Ingredients in Pumpkin Dip

-Blend together these simple ingredients you probably have on hand to create a creamy, delicious pumpkin dip.
+Blend together these simple ingredients you probably have on hand to create this no-bake pumpkin dip.

 • Pumpkin puree (100% pumpkin puree, not pumpkin pie filling)